Strong laser fields and their power to generate controllable high-photon-number coherent-state superpositions: Quantum optical description of high-harmonic generation

 The results obtained until now are valid for the single-atom case.
 For the $N$-atomic case, assuming that each atom contributes to the HHG process coherently in a phase matched way, the definitions of $\delta \alpha_L$ and $\beta_q$ are reformulated as,

-Note that in this case the $N$-atomic wavefunction will be affected by an overall phase coming from the BCH relation, that does not affect the phase matching conditions which are solely determined by the phase of the generated coherent states.
-In order to give a physical meaning to $\delta \alpha_L$ and $\beta_q$ within the electron recollision picture, we will use the Strong Field Approximation theory to provide a solution to the integrals in Eqs.~\eqref{def:alpha:multi} and \eqref{def:beta:multi}.
+Note that in this case the $N$-atomic wavefunction will be affected by an overall phase coming from the BCH relation, that does not affect the phase matching conditions which are solely determined by the phase of the generated coherent-states.
+In order to give a physical meaning to $\delta \alpha_L$ and $\beta_q$ within the electron recollision picture, we will use the strong-field approximation theory to provide a solution to the integrals in Eqs.~\eqref{def:alpha:multi} and \eqref{def:beta:multi}.
 According to the SFA, it can be shown \cite{Lewenstein1994} that the mean value of the dipole operator ${\bf d}_H(t)$ reads

 where $\boldsymbol{A}_L(t)$ is the vector potential of the laser field defined as $\boldsymbol{E}_L(t) = -(1/c) \pdv*{\boldsymbol{A}_L(t)}{t}$, ${\bf p} = {\bf v} + (e/c)\boldsymbol{A}_L(t)$ the canonical momentum whereas ${\bf v}$ the electron's kinetic momentum, ${\bf d} ({\bf p} -(e/c)\boldsymbol{A}_L(t'))$ is the matrix element of the dipole operator between the atomic ground state and the continuum state $\ket{{\bf p} -(e/c)\boldsymbol{A}_L(t')}$, and $S({\bf p},t,t')$ is the semiclassical action given by